-- 1) In clean applications and when operating at higher pressure ranges (5.00 x 10^{-6} Torr to 1.00 x 10^{-3} Torr) the 100 μ A emission setting is preferred. - 2) At lower operating pressures $(1.00 \times 10^{-9} \text{ Torr to } 5.00 \times 10^{-4} \text{ Torr})$ the 4 mA emission setting should be used. - 3) Many vacuum measurement equipment users prefer to use the 10 mA emission current setting when making measurements in the UHV pressure regime (below 1.00 x 10-8 to 10-11 Torr). - 4) When using a diffusion pump or other pumps that use fluids, there is a possibility of the pump oil vapors entering the IG transducer.
+- 1) In clean applications and when operating at higher pressure ranges (5.00 x $10^{-6}$ Torr to 1.00 x $10^{-3}$ Torr) the 100 $\mu$ A emission setting is preferred. - 2) At lower operating pressures $(1.00 \times 10^{-9} \text{ Torr to } 5.00 \times 10^{-4} \text{ Torr})$ the 4 mA emission setting should be used. - 3) When using the BA601 Nude IG any vacuum measurement equipment users prefer to use the 10 mA emission current when making measurements in the UHV pressure regime (below 1.00 x 10-8 to 10-11 Torr). - 4) When using a diffusion pump or other pumps that use fluids, there is a possibility of the pump oil vapors entering the IG transducer.
 These vapors may form an insulator on the internal components of the transducer which can lead to instability or failure in controlling the emission.
-In this case, 4 mA and 10 mA emission current may provide improved operating lifetime and measurement performance. - 5) The emission current can also be set to automatically switch between 100 μ A, 4 mA and 10 mA.
+In this case, 4 mA and 10 mA emission current may provide improved operating lifetime and measurement performance. - 5) The emission current can also be programmed to automatically switch between various settings.
 This results in optimal and stable pressure readings over the entire measurement range from low to high vacuum.
-For example, if an application requires that pressure measurements be performed by the ion gauge from pressures lower than $(5.00 \times 10^{-6} \, \text{Torr} \, \text{up to } 1.00 \times 10^{-3} \, \text{Torr}$, then the user may want to consider selecting the auto switching feature of the emission current.
+For example, if an application requires that pressure measurements be performed by the ion gauge from pressures lower than $(5.00 \times 10^{-6})$ Torr up to $1.00 \times 10^{-3}$ Torr, then the user may want to consider selecting the auto switching feature of the emission current.